Macadamia oil: Oil

-Oil accumulation does not commence until the nuts are fully grown and the shell hardens.
+Oil accumulation does not occur until the nuts are fully grown and the shell hardens.
 It accumulates rapidly in the kernel during late summer when the reducing sugar content decreases.
 The composition of mature, roasted and salted macadamia nuts is shown.
-As with many oil seeds, the protein is low in methionine.
-Fresh kernels contain up to 4.6% sugar, mostly non-reducing sugar.
+Fresh kernels contain up to 4.6% sugar.
 The oil consists of mainly unsaturated fatty acids and is similar in both species, although the proportion of unsaturated to saturated fatty acids appears to be slightly higher in M. integrifolia (6.2:1 compared with 4.8:1).
-The fatty acid composition and the absence of cholesterol may lead to the promotion of macadamias as a high-energy health food.
-The major volatile components in roasted macadamia kernels are apparently similar to those found in other roasted nuts, although little detailed information is available.

 Uses in food

-Macadamia oil can be used for frying due to its high heat capacity along with other properties useful as an edible oil: